skiliton/demo-eigenvalue-algorithms/README.md

 ```

 ## Invocation Example
-In this example we are trying to find eigenvalues and eigenvectors for a given matrix
+In this example, we are trying to find eigenvalues and eigenvectors for a given matrix

 ```
 $ cat matrix.csv